openquantumhardware/qick/docs/source/firmware/readouts/readout_pfb.rst

-3. **Output routing/selection** -- a subset of the N PFB channels (up to NOUT of them) is routed to the block's NOUT physical AXI-Stream output ports, which is what actually gets built (see :ref:`readout-pfb-zcu216`) -- each output port typically feeds its own :doc:`/avg_buffer` instance downstream, one PFB readout thus driving multiple avg_buffers.
+3. **Output routing/selection** -- a subset of the N PFB channels (up to NOUT of them) is routed to the block's NOUT physical AXI-Stream output ports, which is what actually gets built (see :ref:`readout-pfb-zcu216`) -- each output port typically feeds its own :doc:`avg_buffer` instance downstream, one PFB readout thus driving multiple avg_buffers.

 Where the three versions differ is **N** (PFB channel count), **NOUT**